 Because we’re a remote-first company, Trello is the perfect tool to support asynchronous communication about ideas and tasks.
 One common characteristic of most team boards at Trello is an “Incoming” list that anyone at the company can use to submit feedback, requests, or questions to that team.

-Marketing also uses an “Incoming” list to welcome content ideas for the blog’s editorial calendar.
-"When someone drops a card in our 'incoming' list, the marketing team discusses the content," Lauren explains.
+Our Marketing team also uses an “Incoming” list to welcome content ideas for the blog’s editorial calendar.
+"When someone drops a card in our 'Incoming' list, the marketing team discusses the content," Lauren explains.
 "Even if we decide it's not a fit for our blog, we like to think about where else the content could be published."

 We Personalize Productivity Methods

-Distractions can derail a productive workday faster than you can say “silent mode.”
+Distractions can derail a productive workday faster than you can say “Alexa, play Tiger King on Netflix”.
 We’re always trying to manage constant context switching between tools and the barrage of distracting notifications from team activity online, social media, text messages, and the endless array of digital interruptions we all face daily.

 Working on a variety of different projects across email, Slack, Trello, and other team-specific tools is part of a typical workday at Trello (and, really, at most companies these days).
 When Zapier asked some of our team members how they manage their time, their answers showed all of us just how varied the path to personal productivity can be:

-We also manage digital distractions and notification overload by integrating our tools as much as possible.
+We also manage digital distractions notification overload while boosting efficiency by integrating our tools as much as possible.
 A big productivity win for us is the Trello app for Slack, which allows us to make, manage, and subscribe to cards and boards without ever leaving our chat channels.